-Pr., MH 240 and MH 266.
 Use of models and simulation for solving problems in applied mathematics.
 Techniques of setting up, solving, and interpreting models, as well as an introduction to certain standard models.
 MH 640 may be taught concurrently with MH 440; however, additional work will be required for students enrolled in MH 640.
-MH 640 usually is offered only in the summer quarter of even years
+MH 640 usually is offered only in the summer quarter of even years.

-647 Foundations of Plane Geometry (5)
+647. Foundations of Plane Geometry (5).
+Pr., MH 163 and graduate standing.

-Pr., MH 163.
 Axiomatic development of plane geometry.
 Emphasis is placed on development of proofs by students.
 MH 647 may be taught concurrently with MH 447; however, additional work will be required for students enrolled in MH 647.
-MH 647 usually is offered each summer guarter
+MH 647 usually is offered each summer quarter.